Returning to practice

 Less than five years away from practice

-If you have not practised nursing for less than five years, please contact the Registration Department using the contact details below to request an APC application pack.
+If you have not practised nursing for less than five years, please contact us to request an APC application pack.

 Please ensure you have your full name, NZ registration number and date of birth when contacting the Nursing Council, and also ensure we have a current postal address to which to send your application pack.